Electronic Services Agreement

 Payment Scheduling.
-Transactions begin processing four (4) Business Days prior to your Scheduled Payment Date.
-Therefore, you will not be permitted to select a Scheduled Payment Date less than five (5) Business Days from the current date.
+The EBillPay service will show the available due dates for your payments.
+You may not schedule payments on dates that are unavailable for processing.
+Available dates will depend on the payment method available for the payee.
 When scheduling payments you must select a Scheduled Payment Date that is no later than the actual Due Date reflected on your Payee statement unless the Due Date falls on a non-Business Day.
 If the actual Due Date falls on a non-Business Day, you must select a Scheduled Payment Date that is at least one (1) Business Day before the actual Due Date.
 Scheduled Payment Dates should be prior to any late date or grace period; we will not be responsible for your late charges if you schedule a Payment Date after your Due Date.

 Recurring Payments.
 When a recurring payment is processed, it is automatically rescheduled by the system.
 Based upon your selected frequency settings for the payment, a process date is calculated for the next occurrence of the payment.
 If the calculated process date is a non-business date (generally weekends and certain holidays), it is adjusted based upon the following rules:

-If the recurring payment‘s “Pay Before” option is selected, the process date for the new occurrence of the payment is adjusted to the first business date prior to the calculated process
+• If the recurring payment‘s “Pay Before” option is selected, the process date for the new occurrence of the payment is adjusted to the first business date prior to the calculated process date.

 If your frequency settings for the recurring payment specify the 29th, 30th, or 31st as a particular day of the month for processing and that day does not exist in the month of the calculated process date, then the last calendar day of that month is used as the calculated process date.
 The system will calculate the Estimated Arrival Date of your payment, this is only an estimate, please allow ample time for your payments to reach your “Payees”.